 Negligible risk research generally aims to establish new knowledge about a disease by review of information that has already been collected and is stored at the local site only, or by collection of information via surveys or interviews.

 There are a number of populations that may be vulnerable or require special consideration due to the circumstances and context of the research.
-Research involving these groups may not be eligible for low or negligible risk review, and should be assessed with reference to the National Statement on Ethical Conduct in Human Research (2007) and the Health Records Act 2001 (Vic) – Statutory Guidelines on Research, and in collaboration with the Research Office, prior to submitting a low or negligible risk application.
+Research involving these groups may not be eligible for low or negligible risk review, and should be assessed with reference to the National Statement on Ethical Conduct in Human Research (2007, updated 2018) and the Health Records Act 2001 (Vic) – Statutory Guidelines on Research, and in collaboration with the Office for Research, prior to submitting a low or negligible risk application.

 Quality Assurance is an activity where the primary purpose is to monitor or evaluate the quality of a current service or practice provided by an individual or an organisation with the aim of improving that service or practice.
 Audits form part of standard hospital monitoring processes and are not research.
 Quality assurance and audit projects are usually retrospective, and evidence of ethical consideration is required prior to the publication of either.
 It is recommended that quality assurance and audit projects are discussed with the Research Office prior to submitting the appropriate application.

-A waiver of consent may be requested for a project that satisfies all required criteria as listed in the National Statement on Ethical Conduct in Human Research (2007), Chapter 2.3.10.
+A waiver of consent may be requested for a project that satisfies all required criteria as listed in the National Statement on Ethical Conduct in Human Research (2007, updated 2018), Chapter 2.3.9.
 A request for waiver of consent must be submitted for full HREC review via the high risk research submission process.
 Only an HREC may grant waiver of consent for research using personal information in medical research, or personal health information.
-It is recommended that requests are discussed with the Research Office prior to submission.
+It is recommended that requests are discussed with the Office for Research prior to submission.

 The Western Health Low Risk Ethics Panel (LREP) is constituted according to the requirements of the National Health and Medical Research Council of Australia (NHMRC).
 The function of this panel is to consider the ethical implications of research applications submitted to the panel for review and to evaluate the ethical conduct of the research.
 The panel will be responsible for review of all quality assurance, negligible risk and low risk research from the Western Health Network.